sidaf/crossbuild/README.md

 ### Shorthand

-To create a helper script for this image, run the following command substituting "<target-triplet>" with the required target triplet or alias e.g. x86_64-w64-mingw32.
+To create a helper script for this image, run the following command substituting `<target-triplet>` with the required target triplet or alias e.g. x86_64-w64-mingw32.
 This can be repeated for other target triplets / aliases.

 ```console
 docker run --rm sidaf/crossbuild > <target-triplet>-crossbuild